 Approximately one month after surgery the speech processor is connected and the user will begin to perceive sound.
 The last part of the implant process is rehabilitation during which the patient receives auditory training and learns different communication techniques.
 It takes time, practice and patience to learn how to use a cochlea implant.

 The benefits will vary from one person to another.
-However, after some time, about 50 per cent of the patients are able to manage a normal job.
-Eighty per cent will be able to conduct a telephone conversation.
-Compared to hearing aids, Individuals with CIs report significantly improved speech understanding, better pitch discrimination, and music appreciation.
+However, after some time, about 50% of the patients are able to manage a normal job.
+Eighty% will be able to conduct a telephone conversation.
+Compared to hearing aids, individuals with CIs report significantly improved speech understanding, better pitch discrimination, and music appreciation.

 Children and Cochlear Implants

 Many children may also benefit significantly from cochlea implants.
 The child’s young age and communication skills prior to implantation are important factors for a successful outcome.

 Some users may benefit from an electric acoustic stimulation (EAS), which is the use of a hearing aid with a cochlea implant together in the same ear.
 The hearing aid acoustically amplifies low frequencies, while the cochlear implant electrically stimulates the middle and high frequencies.
 The inner ear processes acoustic and electric stimuli simultaneously.

 With bimodal stimulation, the CI is in one ear and the hearing aid is in the opposite ear.
 Wearing a CI in each ear instead of one ear has the same benefits as having two ears:

 - Superior sound quality